ikouris/WordsInNoise/README.md

 # WordsInNoise

-This is an alpha release of the app.
+This is the beta release of the app.